DOT Physical: Diabetes

 What Will the Exam Assess Regarding Diabetes?

 • Vision: Diabetic retinopathy, a common complication of diabetes, can lead to vision loss.
 Considering the importance of clear vision for safe driving, the DOT physical will include a thorough eye exam.
 What is DOT Clearinghouse Enforcement?
-If you're already wearing corrective lenses or have had eye surgery, this information will be relevant.
+This information will be relevant if you're already wearing corrective lenses or have had eye surgery.

 • Blood Sugar Management: The doctor will review your A1c level, which provides an overview of your blood sugar control over the past two to three months.
 Historically, an A1c below 10% was a general guideline for DOT clearance, but this might vary based on individual circumstances.
 Know about drug and alcohol testing.
 Maintaining a steady record of your blood sugar levels during the weeks preceding your DOT examination can offer advantages.